Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 9. Do a bit of volunteer work while backpacking Italy

 How to travel to Italy on a budget?
 One option is volunteering.
 You get food and accommodation for volunteer work.
-Already two biggest expenses are covered.
-Plenty of volunteer opportunities in Italy, but probably most popular are WorkAway and WorldPackers.
+Already the two biggest expenses are covered.
+Plenty of volunteer opportunities in Italy, but probably the most popular are WorkAway and WorldPackers.

 10. Using Discount shops for food